ibm-cloud-docs/Cloudant/api/advanced_replication.md

 the value defaults to a user context with the name `null` and an empty list of roles.

 The empty list of roles means that design documents are not written to local targets during replication.
-If you want to write design documents to local targets, then a user context with the `_admin` role must be set explicitly.
+If writing design documents to local targets is desired, then a user context with the `_admin` role must be set explicitly.

 Also,